-Nick Botner and his wife Carla own a farm in Yoncalla, Oregon where Nick has indulged his passion for collecting different fruit tree varieties for over 30 years.
-His hobby has resulted in over 4,500 different apple varieties, among those are a multitude of heirloom and rare cultivars.
-Nick's is the largest private collection of apple trees in the United States.
-In addition to the apples, he has a large number of cherries, plums, pears and grapes.
-As he approaches his 90th year, Nick and Carla have listed their farm and are contemplating a move to a smaller location that does not involve so much work.
+Nick Botner and his wife Carla lived in Yoncalla, Oregon where Nick indulged his passion for collecting different fruit tree varieties.
+For over 40 years, Nick pursued his passion of fruit collecting, and his hobby resulted in over 4,500 different apple varieties, many heirloom and rare cultivars.
+In addition to the apples, he had a large number of cherries, plums, pears and grapes.

-The impending loss of the Botner farm and orchard was the impetus for the Temperate Orchard Conservancy project.
-In January 2011, we began collecting scions and grafting trees.
+At the age of 84, Nick gave TOC permission to clone his collection and welcomed the opportunity to have it preserved for the future.
+So in January 2011, we began collecting scions and grafting trees.
 Since then, each winter we have collected more scions and each spring we have grafted, and grafted and grafted.
-So far, 3,900 baby trees have survived and been planted in the Marion Dunlap Block (the nursery) at Almaty Farm.
-Another 1,300+ are in one–gallon pots, under shade cloth, getting lots of TLC.
+So far, approximately 5,000 trees have survived and been planted in both the Marion Dunlap Block (the nursery) and in the Nick Botner Block (17-acre plot) at Almaty Farm.
+Every summer and fall, another 1,000+ baby trees are in one–gallon pots, under shade cloth, getting lots of TLC.

 Many of us share Nick’s enthusiasm for collecting fruit tree varieties.
-We are turning our passion into a permanent conservancy of tree fruits, for their genetic testing and research, and, most importantly, for their preservation.
+At Almaty Farm, we are turning our passion into a permanent conservancy of tree fruits, for their genetic testing and research, and, most importantly, for their preservation.

-Using the cloned Botner collection as a beginning, Temperate Orchard Conservancy will continue to collect fruit tree specimens that grow in the temperate climate zones of the United Sates and in other temperate areas of the world.
+Using the cloned Botner collection as a beginning, Temperate Orchard Conservancy continues to collect fruit tree specimens that grow in the temperate climate zones of the United States and in other temperate areas of the world.